ryanxfz/Travel-Website-2025/README.md

 | DELETE    | `/api/travels/:travelId/destinations`  | Remove destination from travel ({ "destinationId": ["id"] })

 ### How to test the API:
-You can use Postman, ThunderClient, or a similer tool to test the API endpoints.
+You can use Postman, ThunderClient, or a similar tool to test the API endpoints.

 #### Example: Create a Travel